krustowski/crazy-race-life-2/docs/architecture.md

 ## Player state

 Per-player runtime state lives in a single global array conventionally named `gPlayers[MAX_PLAYERS][...]`, indexed by `playerid` and populated with an enum of fields (team, admin level, locale, cash, drug inventory, mission progress, etc).
 Modules read and mutate this array directly rather than going through accessor functions — there's no per-module encapsulation, so when tracing a bug touching player state, `grep -rn "gPlayers\[playerid\]\[<Field>\]"` across `src/` is the fastest way to find every call site.

+## Spawn lifecycle

+Players never see class selection: `OnPlayerConnect` calls `SpawnPlayer()` directly.
+That means the client has no spawn data of its own, so the gamemode supplies it explicitly with `SetSpawnInfo` before every spawn (`ApplyPlayerSpawnInfo`), rather than spawning first and teleporting afterwards from `OnPlayerSpawn` — the latter races the client's own placement and loses often enough to strand players in the void at `(0, 0)`.

+After a death, the respawn is driven by `OnPlayerRequestClass` (the client signalling it has finished dying), with a timer in `OnPlayerDeath` as a fallback only.
+See [Player Core — Spawning and respawning](modules/player.md#spawning-and-respawning) for the full sequence and the reasoning behind each step.

 ## Commands (`dcmd`)